gregconradismith/receptor-modeling-jupyter-book/_build/html/_sources/equilibrium.md

 ## Equilibrium binding curve

-After choosing values for `kb` and `kc`, the equilibrium binding curves can be calculated.
+After choosing values for the association constants `kb` and `kc`, equilibrium binding curves can be plotted.

 ```{code-cell}
 xmin=0.01; xmax=100;